Anthony Field

 Anthony Donald Joseph Field AM (born 8 May 1963) is an Australian musician, actor, songwriter and producer.
-He is best known as a leader of the children's group the Wiggles and a member of the 1980s and 1990s pop band the Cockroaches.
+He is best known as the leader of the children's group the Wiggles and a member of the 1980s and 1990s pop band the Cockroaches.
 While still a teenager, he helped found the Cockroaches with his brothers, Paul and John.
-The Cockroaches recorded two albums and enjoyed moderate success, interrupted by Field's service in Australia's regular army, until they disbanded in the late 1980s.
+The Cockroaches recorded two albums and enjoyed moderate success, interrupted by Field's service in the Army, until they disbanded in the late 1980s.

 Field attended Macquarie University to receive training in early childhood education, and founded the Wiggles with fellow students Murray Cook, Greg Page and former bandmate Jeff Fatt in 1991.
 He worked as a preschool teacher for two years before the success of the Wiggles led him to focus on children's music full-time.
 The Wiggles became one of the most successful and active groups in Australia.
 Field, who wears a blue shirt while performing with the Wiggles, was responsible for the production aspects of their stage and television shows, albums, and DVDs.
 His issues with chronic pain and depression, which almost forced him out of the group at the height of their success, are well-documented.
 After the departure of Cook, Fatt, and Page in 2012, he is the only remaining original Wiggle.